wp-plugins/usersnap/readme.txt

 - <b>Collaborate & Communicate:</b> invite your colleagues into Usersnap and discuss screens and find solutions together.
 - <b>JavaScript error logging:</b> get visual bug reports with advanced client-side JavaScript error recording.
 - <b>seamless integrations:</b> Already using a project management or bug tracking tool?
 No worries - we’ll add value to your tool.

+### Connect existing tool
+Usersnap integrates with <a href="https://usersnap.com/connect">every leading project management and bug tracking tool.</a> Easily connect Usersnap with your exisiting tool.
+We integrate with:
+- JIRA
+- Basecamp
+- Asana
+- Pivotal Tracker
+- Trello
+- Github
+- Zendesk
+- Redmine
+- Axosoft
+- trac
+- Bitbucket
+- Desk
+- Evernote
+- FogBugz
+- Countersoft
+- Intercom
+- Kanbanize
+- Teamwork.com
+- Microsoft Team Foundation Server

+### Connect Chat tool with Usersnap
+Modern team communication tools allowing the whole team to keep track on what's going on your project, why not integrating Usersnap to complete the package?
+Usersnap allows you to connect your chat messenger with the bug tracker of Usersnap.
+At the moment you can connect Usersnap with:
+- Slack
+- Hipchat
+- Hall

 ### Support
 We at Usersnap are always here to help.
 Contact us on <a href="https://twitter.com/usersnap" target="_blank">twitter.</a> or get in touch with us via <a href="mailto:help@usersnap.com">help@usersnap.com</a>